wp-plugins/simple-maintenance-mode/readme.txt

 *  Collect emails with Aweber, Mailchimp, Constant Contact, Get Response, Office Autopilot, and other email list management software
 *  Multiple templates to choose from to give you more layout options
 *  More color options for the fonts so you can customize the text even more
+*  Toggle countdown timer on and off on your maintenance mode page
 *  And more...

 Don't let work on your site without using this maintenance mode plugin.
 It will let your users know you are temporarily down for maintenance.